djordjened92/TakuNet/README.md

 If you find this code useful for your research, please consider citing:

-__WARNING!__ The paper has been accepted at WACVW 2025, but the official proceeding paper is not available yet!
-The following is an example of how the bibtex citation would look like.
-Do not use it, wait for the official one, the conference will start the 28th february 2025.

 ```bibtex
 @InProceedings{Rossi_2025_WACV,
     author    = {Rossi, Daniel and Borghi, Guido and Vezzani, Roberto},